 In order to earn a certificate of completion, participants are expected to attend every session.
 As with our on-campus programs, class size will be limited.

 Who Should Attend?

-Women’s Leadership: Adapting and Advocating in a Remote Environment is designed for mid-career and senior women equity partners and women in leadership roles within in-house legal departments.
+Women’s Leadership: Adapting and Advocating in a Remote Environment is designed for women equity partners and women in leadership roles within in-house legal departments.
 Women in leadership roles within professional service organizations would also benefit from the program.
 The seniority level of participants will vary by organization, but it is recommended that applicants manage or oversee other lawyers in their current role.

 We recommend participants consider attending the program as part of a pair or small team from their firm or organization.
 Attending with another provides accountability and opportunity for greater impact when participants return to their organization.

 While the program is focused on women (and those who identify as women) executives, the program is open to all executives who meet the admissions criteria.

 Visit the Admissions page for information on the process.

 Our core faculty are members of Harvard faculty, distinguished academics, educators, researchers, authors, and practitioners in their respective fields.
 Representing various disciplines, they are close to practice through relationships with law firm leaders and General Counsel and through personal involvement as consultants for top firms around the world.

 Harvard is authorized to offer distance education under the State Authorization Reciprocity Agreement (SARA), an agreement that allows institutions of higher education in Massachusetts to offer distance education to students residing in other states that participate in SARA.
 For information about SARA-related student complaint processes for distance education students, please see https://vpal.harvard.edu/nc-sara.